 Finalists in this year’s Premier of Queensland’s Export Awards cover the gamut of the state’s best exporters, ranging from wedding-dress designers to digital start-ups, and earthmoving manufacturers to essential-oil creators.

-Thirty-eight finalists across fifteen categories were announced at a ceremony in Brisbane on 13 September.
+38 finalists across 15 categories were announced at a ceremony in Brisbane on 13 September.

 They highlight the diversity of the state’s top exporters and include businesses from city, country and coastal Queensland.